The Interdisciplinary Microbiology Fellows and MICRO Internship Programs.

 Tracy Debenport (she/her)—a former fellow and current Creative Producer for The Microbe Institute—is a research mycologist, science communicator, and award-winning artist.
 Well-known as the scientist and photographer behind the popular “Under.The.Scope” instagram account, she blends her artistic expertise with mycology acumen to whimsically bring to life an art and education project that reveals the beauty and utility of the molecules made by microbes.

-Project Media: Graphic design, photography Open-access Contribution: An activity book leveraging these images, and corresponding information, to help meet microbial application learning outcomes.
+Project Media: Graphic design, photography Open-access Contribution: An art and activity book leveraging these images, and corresponding information, to help meet microbial application learning outcomes.

 Topics: Microbial Art & Education